Corymbia ptychocarpa

-Corymbia ptychocarpa, commonly known as the swamp bloodwood or spring bloodwood, is a species of tree that is endemic to northwestern Australia.
+Corymbia ptychocarpa, commonly known as swamp bloodwood or spring bloodwood, is a species of tree that is endemic to northwestern Australia.
 It has rough bark on the trunk and branches, broadly lance-shaped adult leaves, flower buds in groups of seven, creamy yellow, pink or red flowers, and barrel-shaped, ribbed fruit.

 Description

 Corymbia ptychocarpa is a tree that typically grows to a height of 4.5 to 20 m and has thick, rough, tessellated, brownish bark on the trunk and branches.
 It has the form of a crooked tree that tends to flop when young and often has drooping branches.
 Young plants and coppice regrowth have oblong to round or elliptical, later egg-shaped leaves that are 60-300 mm long, 70-130 mm wide and petiolate.
 Adult leaves are leathery, paler on the lower surface, broadly lance-shaped, 110-460 mm long and 27-130 mm wide, tapering to a petiole 15-40 mm long.
 The midrib is pale yellow in contrast to the green lamina and the lateral veins are parallel to each other.
 The flowers are borne on the ends of branchlets on a branched peduncle 10-60 mm long, each branch of the peduncle with seven buds on pedicels 10-34 mm long.
 Mature buds are oval to pear-shaped, 13-24 mm long and 11-18 mm wide with a rounded to blunt-conical operculum.
 Flowering occurs from February to May and the flowers are creamy yellow, pink or red.
 The fruit is a woody, barrel-shaped capsule 32-55 mm long and 26-45 mm wide with about eight sharp ribs on the sides and the valves enclosed in the fruit.